andyk8872/pp4-team-build/README.md

 ## Purpose:
 ### Goal:
 #### To allow individuals and organisations a place to book a 'Team Building' exercise for themselves and their organisation.
-#### To provide a visual and interactive that the user will be able to fulfil their objectives.
+#### To provide a visual and interactivity so that the user will be able to fulfil their objectives.
-This is a booking application for 'Team Building' exercises.
+This is a booking site for 'Team Building' exercises.
 It is a site where you and your team can book a day on one of the various team building activities.
-The company will then confirm your booking or call to get additional details and arrange payment.
+The company will then contact you to confirm your booking to get additional details and arrange payment.
 The application was created with a real need in mind.

 ### Business Goals:

 The main goal of this project is to give a user the ability to make bookings.
 User should also should also be able to make updates to their account in via their account.
+The user should also be able to give a review.

 ### Target Audience: